Life & Faith Questions

 Celebrate what God has done for you.

-Start the conversation today by emailing us here.
-We can’t wait to connect with you!
+Start the conversation today by connecting with us here.
+We can’t wait to hear from you!

 Am I enough?

-Have you ever asked yourself this question, friend?
+Have you ever asked yourself this question?
 Once?
 Twice?
-Maybe even a hundred times?
-In a society of picture-perfect Instagram photos and embellished realities, it’s no wonder we lie awake at night with this question on repeat.
-Our culture of comparison leaves us feeling inadequate, or at the very least, less than.
+Maybe a hundred times?
+In a world of picture-perfect Instagram feeds and filtered realities, it’s no wonder so many of us lie awake at night wondering if we measure up.
+Our culture of comparison leaves us feeling inadequate—or at least, less than.

 Don’t look around . . . look up!